jessycebrian/hotdog_or_not/README.md

-# CLIP + FastAPI + Streamlit
-Deployment of CLIP model FastAPI + Docker + Streamlit to recognise hotdog pictures.
+# Is your picture a hotdog?
+APP that detects if a picture uploaded is a hotdog or not.
+Streamlit + OPEN AI's CLIP.

-# Virtual Environment
+## Virtual Environment

 Firt we need to create a virtual environment for the project, to keep track of every dependency, it is also useful to use and explicit version of Python